Akmal Saleh: Career

 Saleh emerged on Australian radio in January 2007, filling in for Merrick and Rosso on Nova for three weeks during the summer before receiving his own drive-time show.
 He was initially contracted to co-host the show alongside actor Matthew Newton, but Newton was unexpectedly dropped after news emerged that he was facing assault charges involving a former girlfriend, and instead Saleh made a solo debut.
 The show has since experienced several changes of co-hosts.
-Saleh co-hosted the drive shift with comedians Cal Wilson and Ed Kavalee.
+Saleh co-hosted the drive shift The Wrong Way Home with comedians Cal Wilson and Ed Kavalee.

 Saleh has appeared in numerous Australian television shows, such as Hey Hey it's Saturday, Rove Live, The Footy Show, The Glass House, In Siberia Tonight, Thank God You're Here, Big Questions, Hughesy, We Have a Problem, Spicks and Specks, Insight, Tonight Live with Steve Vizard and was a regular panel member on Good News Week.

 He has performed voiceover work for animated television series The Wild Adventures of Blinky Bill and Tracey McBean.
 His voice can also be heard in 2020 film 100% Wolf, as well as its 2024 sequel 200% Wolf.

 Additionally, Saleh appeared on the 2016 season of I'm A Celebrity … Get Me Out of Here.
 He accepted the role due to financial issues, without having previously watched the show – a move he subsequently described as “a horrible mistake", explaining that "the pressure to provide the laughs in camp was scarier to him than any tucker trial".
 He was the second contestant to be eliminated.

-In 2010, Saleh released a memoir "The Life of Akmal" with publisher Random House.
+In 2010, Saleh released a memoir The Life of Akmal with publisher Random House.